jaguilarweb/bookshelf-my-reads/README.md

 ## Getting started
 This project needs to have installed NodeJS.

-That once you clone, cd into your new folder and run:
+That once you clone, cd into your new folder.

+To install all dependencies run the following code:

 `npm install`